Baqend/guide/src/index.md

 contains all the members of a role.
 A user has a specified role if he is listed in the roles `users` list.

 ```
-// create a new role
+//create a new role
-var group = new DB.Role({name: 'My First Group'});
+var role = new DB.Role({name: 'My First Group'});
-// add our self as a member of the role
+//add our self as a member of the role
-group.addUser(DB.User.me);
+role.addUser(DB.User.me);
-// protect the group membership
+//protect the role membership
-group.acl.allowWriteAccess(DB.User.me);
+role.acl.allowWriteAccess(DB.User.me);
-group.save().then(...);
+role.save().then(...);
 ```

 A role can be read and written by everyone by default.
-To protect the role so no one else can add himself to the role we restricted the write access to the current user.
+To protect the role that no one else can add himself to the role we restricted the write access to the current user.
 For more information about setting permissions see in the [Setting object permissions](#setting-object-permissions) chapter.